eodud0582/Washington_Electric_Vehicle_Adoption_Insights/README.md

    pip install pandas==2.2.3 numpy==1.26.4 statsmodels==0.14.2 plotly==5.24.1 streamlit==1.38.0
    ```

-4. **Download the data**:
+5. **Download the data**

    Ensure the data files (`ev.pickle`, `ev_merged.pickle`, `ev_state.pickle`) are available in the `data_processed/` folder.
    If these files are not included in the repository due to size limits, you will need to manually download or provide these files.

-5. **Run the Streamlit app**:
+7. **Run the Streamlit app**

    Once everything is set up, you can launch the Streamlit app by running the following command:

    ```
    streamlit run ev_analysis_streamlit.py
    ```

-7. **Access the dashboard**:
+9. **Access the dashboard**

-   After running the command:
-   - The Streamlit dashboard will automatically open in your browser on `http://localhost:8501`.
-   - Or, a local URL such as `http://localhost:8501` will be provided in the terminal.
+   After running the command, the Streamlit dashboard will automatically open in your browser on `http://localhost:8501`.
+Or, a local URL will be provided in the terminal.
 Open that link in your browser to view and interact with the dashboard.

 ### Project Structure